 5. Shoot iPhone Sunset Photos Over Water

 Sunsets look amazing over water.
 The reflection of the sun’s light can be spectacular, especially over still water.

-If the water is moving, try using a long exposure app like Slow Shutter (with a tripod for stability) to capture motion blur.
+If the water is moving, try using a long exposure app like Slow Shutter (with an iPhone tripod for stability) to capture motion blur.
 The movement of waves on a shoreline or between rocks adds intrigue to a photo.
 You can experiment with this effect along a river or near a waterfall.